-As overall construction managers we were responsible for items such as ensuring strict adherence to owner specifications, schedule and budget, onsite inspections and documentation, along with regularly reporting to the City Manager and the City Council as to the status of this project.
+As overall construction managers, we were responsible for ensuring strict adherence to owner specifications, schedule and budget, onsite inspections, and documentation, along with regular reporting to the City Manager and the City Council as to the status of this project.
 Our firm also performed enhanced building system commissioning for this entire project.

-Construction started March 2012 which included the interim J&DR Court Facility and demolition of two existing buildings within the footprint of this new 78,000 GSF facility.
-After demolition of the two existing buildings our firm scheduled and coordinated both phase 1 and phase 2 archeological study which yielded significant Civil War findings dating back to the first battle of Fredericksburg in 1862.
-At our insistence and due diligence two months was built into the schedule to allow a full and complete archeological investigation of the site.
-After these findings we had the design team incorporate into the building interpretive display of these significant archeological finds.
-This effort was reported on by national and international press.
+Construction started in March 2012, which included the interim J&DR Court Facility and demolition of two existing buildings within the footprint of this new 78,000 GSF facility.
+After demolition of the two existing buildings, our firm scheduled and coordinated both phase 1 and phase 2 archeological study which yielded significant Civil War findings dating back to the first battle of Fredericksburg in 1862.
+At our insistence and due diligence, two months were built into the schedule to allow a complete archeological investigation of the site.
+After, we had the design team incorporate an interpretive display of the significant archeological findings into the building.
+The national and international press reported on this effort.